 ICANN appears to have vested the primary implementation of SSR-related activities within the Security team.
 Some comments received suggest that this may be too narrowly based and that a more appropriate strategy is for the matrix organization scheme to be adjusted to incorporate SSR functions.
 How will ICANN ensure SSR-related enhancements are applied appropriately to the organization as a whole?

 Given the large area encompassed by ICANN’s SSR-related efforts and a limitation on resources, prioritization of activities becomes a critical issue.
-What concrete mechanisms exist or are planned to allow for prioritization in an open, transparent, and accountable fashion?
+What concrete mechanisms exist or are planned to allow for prioritization of SSR-related efforts in an open, transparent, and accountable fashion?

-The Framework tends to have a much greater focus on DNS issues rather than security/stability/resiliency of the Internet’s unique identifier system as a whole.
-For example, page 7 “The Challenge” speaks of “attacks against the DNS and global networks” and “DNS attacks target [everybody]”, the trends mentioned on page 8 and 9 are exclusively DNS oriented, the “Relationships in SSR” mentioned on page 12-13 discuss domain name registration processes, etc. In terms of openness, transparency, and accountability, how was this focus chosen?
+The FY14 Framework appears to focus on DNS issues rather than security, stability, and resiliency of the Internet’s unique identifier system as a whole.
+For example, page 7 “The Challenge” speaks of “attacks against the DNS and global networks” and “DNS attacks target [everybody]”, the trends mentioned on page 8 and 9 are exclusively DNS oriented, the “Relationships in SSR” mentioned on page 12-13 discuss domain name registration processes, etc. Can ICANN provide a resource breakdown (in terms of staff and money) for SSR-related efforts categorized by the type of identifiers, i.e., “Names”, “Numbers”, and “Protocol Parameters”?

 Some definitions used within the Framework appear to have come from discussions in large part DNS Security Symposia.
 Who participated in those symposia?
 How were attendees selected?
 Is this an ongoing series of meetings?
-Who organizes the meetings?
+If so, who organizes the meetings and what resources does ICANN contribute?

-What efforts are being undertaken by ICANN to identify and mitigate particularly vulnerable sectors of the Internet’s system of unique identifiers (e.g., operationally vulnerable ccTLDs)?
+What efforts are being undertaken by ICANN to identify and mitigate particularly vulnerable sectors of the Internet’s system of unique identifiers (e.g., operationally vulnerable ccTLDs, RPKI, signing protocol parameter registries)?
 How is that identification and mitigation done in an open, transparent, and accountable manner?

 Questions on Recommendation Status: